 I’m soooo happy that I’ve made the best decision by switching to Thinx – period underwear.
 I’m sure many of you heard about period underwear but are skeptical to buy it.
 A few don’t aware of the existence of period underwear.
-So, I’ll share everything from what is period underwear, how to buy it, use it, wash it and maintain it for longer life.
+So, I’ll share everything from what is period underwear, to how to buy it, use it, wash it and maintain it for longer life.
+Keep reading to get a discount!

 DISCLOSURE: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no additional cost to you.